Nonprofit Compensation Primer: What You Should Know

 Another essential legal point is the issue of “private inurement.”
 In the nonprofit world, the organization’s earnings cannot unduly benefit an insider, like a board member or key employee.
 Compensation that’s too high or out of sync with industry standards can be seen as private inurement, putting the organization’s tax-exempt status at risk.

-It’s also crucial for nonprofits to be transparent in their compensation practices.
-Many jurisdictions require nonprofits to disclose their top earners’ salaries, ensuring public trust and organizational transparency.
+Transparency is also key.
+Many jurisdictions require public disclosure of executive compensation through filings such as Form 990.
 Regular reviews, benchmarking against peer organizations, and seeking external guidance when setting salaries can all help nonprofits stay on the right side of the law.